Warriors All-Stars: Characters

 Each of the heroes is aligned to either Tamaki, Shiki, or Setsuna based on their series of origin.
-Tamaki's faction consists of Dynasty Warriors, Toukiden, Opoona, and Atelier series characters, Shiki's faction consists of Samurai Warriors, Ninja Gaiden, Haruka: Beyond the Stream of Time and Nioh series characters, while Setsuna's faction consists of Dead or Alive, Deception, Nights of Azure, Rio, and Samurai Cats series characters.
+Tamaki's faction consists of Dynasty Warriors, Toukiden, Opoona, and Atelier series characters, while Shiki's faction consists of Samurai Warriors, Ninja Gaiden, Haruka: Beyond the Stream of Time and Nioh series characters, and Setsuna's faction consists of Dead or Alive, Deception, Nights of Azure, Rio, and Samurai Cats series characters.

 Development

 The game was first confirmed with a teaser trailer released on September 13, 2016.
 Development had started since the previous summer and was originally planned to be a new entry for the Warriors Orochi series, but the developers felt the need to make something different, using several Koei Tecmo titles as base.
 The game would have a narrower count of characters than the Warriors Orochi series to better flesh out the existing characters; it was later confirmed that the game would have around 30 characters spanning 10 titles.
-Although the characters who will appear have been finalized, a survey was conducted in the Famitsu magazine for the possibility of expansions through DLC.
+Although the characters who will appear have been finalized, a survey was conducted in the Famitsu magazine for the possibility of expansions through downloadable content.
 A livestream was conducted in Niconico on December 1, 2016.
 Initially with a targeted release date of March 2, 2017, the game was later pushed forward to March 30, 2017.